srkimir/rabbitmq/README.md

 **3. Persistent message is confirmed when it is persisted to disk or when it is enqueued**

 Only the first causes a confirm to be sent.
 Every published message will be confirmed sooner or later and no message will be confirmed more than once

+### Alternate exchanges
+[01/12/2017 14:21:06.503] [LOG]   Consumer connected, awaiting for messages [01/12/2017 14:21:15.171] [LOG]   Publisher connected
+[01/12/2017 14:21:15.172] [LOG]   Publisher about to publish message [01/12/2017 14:21:15.175] [LOG]   Unroutable message received test

+Now when publishing with mandatory: true, Basic.Return wont be issued to publisher.
+So registering event handler for `return` on given channel will never be fired.
+Dedicated consumer will receive un-routable message.